This is not the first time I’ve written a piece on Finding Poland which covers the cost of living in Poland per month.

 At the time of writing, it costs 117 zł to buy a monthly pass valid on all days of the week to travel on regular, fast and night routes within Gdańsk city limits.

-Surprisingly, a monthly travel pass in Gdańsk is cheaper than buying a pass in most other Polish cities.
+Surprisingly, it’s cheaper to buy a monthly travel pass in Gdańsk compared with the price in most other Polish cities.

 I do pay 117 zł for a monthly public transport pass to get around Gdańsk.
 It’s a lot less hassle to take a tram into town or a bus to the district of Wrzeszcz, than it is to sit in traffic jams and worry about having to find a parking spot.